Filmptz/Topic3_TranSentCut/README.md

 ```
 python eval.py --model_path=models/version2 --tokenizer_path=models/tokenizer --eval_data_path=<eval_path> --context_length=256
 ```
 where `<eval_path>` is the path to the evaluation data (.txt).
-On out-of-domain data that is not similar to ORCHID, we got f1-score of 0.6903.
-Unfortunately we cannot release the evaluation data due to legal concerns.
-However it is relatively easy to construct your own evaluation data.
-To do so, create a text file, with one sentence per line and a blank line between paragraphs.
-Be sure to have two blank lines at the end of the file so that the last paragraph in the file is included in the evaluation.

-The trained model is also available at https://drive.google.com/drive/folders/1y6ZSnh7N-BjT2stit917RMYnjwuSiJv7?usp=sharing if you just want to evaluate it.
+The trained model is also available at https://drive.google.com/drive/folders/1G29LeCn4KiW5ZJZTLn-zNaNenTgIPCSu?usp=sharing if you just want to evaluate it.
 Replace `models/version2` in the above command with the path that you saved the model.
 Please get the tokenizer from https://huggingface.co/airesearch/wangchanberta-base-att-spm-uncased/tree/main.
 Then rename the tokenizer files and setup the working directory according to the instruction in the training section.

 # Inference the model